KTStephano/StratusGFX/README.md

 1) A zip file containing Sponza, Interrogation Room, San Miguel, Bistro and Bathroom can be found here: [https://drive.google.com/file/d/1zuxILmOs9fX-w37EB65yOtOZA8em6nnP/view?usp=sharing](https://drive.google.com/file/d/1zuxILmOs9fX-w37EB65yOtOZA8em6nnP/view?usp=sharing)

 2) Extract the Resources.zip folder into the root of StratusGFX.
 It will then be at the same level as Bin/, Examples/, Source/, Tests/.
+Make sure that the folder structure looks like StratusGFX/Resources/* where * will be folders such as Sponza, Bistro, etc.

 3) Change directory into Bin/ and run the example environments.